3. Sale and Purchase Contract for Property in France

-However, at least you will have someone who can give you advice, away from the pressure of having a single notaire sit between buyer and seller.
+However, at least you will have someone who can give you advice, away from the pressure of having a single notaire acting for both buyer and seller.

 The estate agent can also often be a most useful source of advice, not only in relation to some of the legalities, but other administrative issues related to the purchase.
 It always pays to make use of their knowledge, although you need to remain aware they are legally contracted by the seller.

 Unless you seek specific, detailed and specialist advice there is no increase in the fee for using your own notaire as the standard, official fee is shared between the two notaires.